in ,

 Fill-in-the-Blank Will Template

 The core item is a pre-made will template or form with blank spaces for the kit user to fill in with their own personalized information.
-It provides the overall framework and standard will structure.
+It provides the overall framework and standard structure.

 Instructions